DevExpress-Examples/devextreme-vite-vue-bundling/README.md

 # DevExtreme with Vite - How to create a bundle with DevExtreme Vue components

-In this example, you can see how to create Vite custom bundle for DevExtreme Vue components.
+In this example, you can see how to create a Vite custom bundle for DevExtreme Vue components.

 ## Getting started
-1. Clone the repository
+1. Clone the repository.
  ``` text
  git clone https://github.com/DevExpress-Examples/devextreme-vite-vue-bundling.git
  ```

-2. Go to the project folder
+2. Go to the project folder.
  ``` text
  cd devextreme-vite-vue-bundling
  ```

-3. Install the required modules
+3. Install the required modules.
  ``` text
  npm install
  ```

-4. Bundle the modules
+4. Bundle the modules.
+The bundle is located in the *dist* folder.
  ``` text
  npm run build
  ```

 You can also modify the *main.js* file to include only necessary for your bundle components.

-Bundle will be located in the dist folder.

 ## Documentation